At breakfast the next morn, she leaned toward Grimme and whispered, “Did you talk about the bills with your paramours?”

 Grimme halted abruptly, so Brìghde did too.

 “You will not let me have them,” he snarled.
 “You want to keep them to your breast, coddle and control them.
 If you could, you would still have them suckling.
 They should have been out in the field two years ago and you would not allow it, so do not now speak to me about their lack of strength.
 How am I supposed to make warriors of them when you barely allow me to speak with them?
 You don’t even allow them to attend their studies with Father Hercule, and I will not have illiterate children!
-I have respected most of your wishes all these years, but I am at the end of my patience.
+I have respected your wishes all these years, but I am at the end of my patience.
 They are infants.
 Ten-year-old and nine-year-old infants who can barely read, and not allowing Gaston to go to the stables with Max is a perfect example.
 Do not now tell me it is my fault for not training them.”

 “You have never said a word to me about how I rear our sons until she came.”